Qorvinus/chore-app/README.md

-# Welcome to my Chore App!
+# Welcome to Pay ME!

-Check out the Chore-App here: [Chore-App](https://protected-eyrie-51452.herokuapp.com)
+Check out Pay ME! here: [Pay Me!](https://protected-eyrie-51452.herokuapp.com)

 ## What do I do?